samwitham/setup-pixi-python-r/README.md

 1. **Open Command Palette**: Press `Ctrl+Shift+P` (or `Cmd+Shift+P` on Mac)
 2. **Create New Jupyter Notebook**: Type "Jupyter: Create New Notebook" and select it
 3. **Select Kernel**: When prompted, choose either:
-   - "Learn Python & R (Pixi)" for the Python kernel
+   - "Python (Pixi)" for the Python kernel
    - Your R kernel for R development
 4. **Start coding**: You now have access to both Python and R with all installed packages